 Brighton(or Brighton and Hove as the city is officially known) is a thriving cosmopolitan resort town that has been popular with visitors since the Prince Regent (later King George IV) patronised the area, building the landmark Royal Pavilion.
 Gaining city status in 2000, the city boasts two piers, a working marina and several period hotels, including the Grand.
-Whether you are planning on purchasing a flat in Peacehaven, or selling a maisonette in Peace Haven, or simply wishing to release some of the equity in your bungalow in Black Rock, Homeward Legal's team of expert conveyancers are waiting to assist you and guide you through the legal process.
+Whether you are planning on purchasing a flat or selling a maisonette in Peace Haven, or simply wishing to release some of the equity in your bungalow in Black Rock, Homeward Legal's team of expert conveyancers are waiting to assist you and guide you through the legal process.

 Our experience and knowledge of Brighton and its flourishing housing market, and of how your purchase or sale are affected by the legal process mean that you can be assured of a top-quality conveyancing service but at a value-for-money price.